isomerpages/ogp/_about-us/Board of Advisors.md

 #### Kai Sotto

-Kai is a monkish (in look) wanderer, who travels the earth to serve his ikigai.
-He’s a surfer, photographer, father to teenage daughters.
-A pioneer of Facebook and Instagram’s Growth teams, he co-founded People & Company which was recently acquired by Substack.
-He’s a co-author of the book Get Together.
-He was featured by Colony Clothing, with words and stories written by Jo.
+Kai’s a surfer, photographer, father to teenage daughters.
+A pioneer of Facebook and Instagram’s Growth teams, he co-founded People & Company, which was recently acquired by Substack.
+He’s a co-author of the book Get Together about how to build communities.
+Today, he designs narratives for leaders.